ToxPuro/astaroth/acc-runtime/README.md

 The Astaroth Domain-Specific Language (DSL) is a high-level general-purpose(GP)GPU language designed for improved productivity and performance in stencil computations.
-The Astaroth DSL compiler (acc) is a source-to-source compiler, which converts DSL kernels into CUDA/HIP kernels.
+The Astaroth DSL compiler (< build dir >/acc-runtime/acc) is a source-to-source compiler, which converts DSL kernels into CUDA/HIP kernels.
 The generated kernels provide performance that is on-par with hand-tuned low-level GPGPU code in stencil computations.
 Special care has been taken to ensure efficient code generation in use cases